exoplatform/exo-documentation/docs/GettingStarted.rst

 4. If you click the ``Cancel`` button, your changes will be ignored.

-.. note:: Edition is only applicable on the written text.
-Attached images, files or link could not be edited.
+.. note:: Edition is only possible on written text.
+Attached images, files or link can’t be edited.

               |image138|